lgbouma/cv_auto_code/README.md

 To use, you will first need to edit three files:

-1. `my_key.txt` -- your [https://ui.adsabs.harvard.edu/user/settings/token][ADS API key].
+1. `my_key.txt` -- your [ADS API key](https://ui.adsabs.harvard.edu/user/settings/token).
 You need this to access the API, even for public libraries.
 2. `my_names.txt` -- how your name is listed in bibtex entries.
 This will then enable the script to bold your name.
 Typically this is in the form "{LastName}, FirstName".
 Put only one name on each line.
 3. `my_libraries.txt` -- each line should have an ADS library id, followed by the latex file you wish to output to.